suneeta-mall/suneeta-mall.github.io/_posts/2019-12-22-Reproducible-ml-tensorflow.md

 ---

 As discussed in [Part 1], writing reproducible machine learning is not easy with challenges arising from every direction e.g. hardware, software, algorithms, process & practice, data.
-In this post, we will focus on what is needed to ensure ML code is reproducible.
+In this post, we will focus on what is needed to ensure
+ML code is reproducible.

 ## First things first

-There are a few very simple things that's needed to be done to before _thinking big_ and focussing on writing reproducible ML code.
+There are a few very simple things that are needed to be done before _thinking big_ and focussing on writing reproducible ML code.
 These are:

 - Code is version controlled

->Same input (data), same process (code) resulting into same output is essence of reproducibility.
+>Same input (data), same process (code) resulting in the same output is the essence of reproducibility.
 But code keeps evolving,
 >since ML is so iterative.
-Hence, its important to version control code (including configuration).
-This allows obtaining same
+Hence, it's important to version control code (including configuration).
+This allows obtaining the same
->i.e. exact code (commit/version) from source repository.
+>i.e. exact code (commit/version) from the source repository.

 - Reproducible runtime – pinned libraries

-> So we version controlled code but what about environment/runtime?
+> So we version-controlled code but what about environment/runtime?
 Sometimes, non-determinism is introduced not direct by user code
 >but also dependencies.
-We talked about this at length in software section of `Challenges in realizing reproducible ML` in [Part 1].
+We talked about this at length in the software section of `Challenges in realizing reproducible ML` in [Part 1].
-> Taking the example of Pyproj - a geospatial transform library, that I once used to compute geo-location based on some parameters.
+> Taking the example of Pyproj - a geospatial transform library, that I once used to compute geo-location-based on some parameters.
-> We changed nothing but just version of pyproj from V1.9.6 to V2.4.0 and suddenly all our calculation were giving different results.
+> We changed nothing but just a version of pyproj from V1.9.6 to V2.4.0 and suddenly all our calculations were giving different results.
-> The difference was so much that location calculation for San Diego Convention Centre were coming out to be somewhere in Miramar
+> The difference was so much that location calculation for San Diego Convention Centre was coming out to be somewhere in Miramar
 >off golf course (see figure 1) [issue link][proj_bug].
 Now imagine ordering pizza delivery on the back of my computation snippet
->backed with unpinned version of pyproj?
+>backed with an unpinned version of pyproj?

 <!-- {: .oversized} -->
 > ![](/images/proj-bug.png)
 *Figure 1: Example of why pinned libraries are important*

 > Challenges like these occur quite often that we would like.
-That's why its important to pin/fix dependent runtime either by
+That's why it's important to pin/fix dependent runtime either by
 >pinning version of libraries or using versioned containers (like [docker]).